faveosuite/Faveo-Invoicing-Wordpress-Plugin/README.md

 1. Download the plugin file.
 2. Upload the plugin to your WordPress site via the **Plugins** menu.
 3. Activate the plugin through the WordPress admin panel.
-4. Enter your **Agora Invoicing API URL** to configure the plugin.
+4. Enter your **Faveo Invoicing API URL** to configure the plugin.

 ## Plugin Features

-- **Integration with Agora Invoicing**: Display product and pricing information from Agora Invoicing on your WordPress website.
+- **Integration with Faveo Invoicing**: Display product and pricing information from Faveo Invoicing on your WordPress website.
 - **Customizable Settings**: Tailor the display options to fit your site's design and requirements.
 - **Automatic Updates**: Stay up-to-date with the latest features and security patches.

 ## Error Reporting & Support

-If you encounter issues or need assistance, please report them on our [GitHub Issues page](https://github.com/ladybirdweb/Agora-Invoicing-Wordpress-Plugin/issues).
+If you encounter issues or need assistance, please report them on our [GitHub Issues page](https://github.com/ladybirdweb/Faveo-Invoicing-Wordpress-Plugin/issues).
 When reporting an issue, please provide detailed information about the changes you are trying to implement, so we can assist you more effectively.

 ## Security Policy